Belgrade school shooting: Reactions

 The UNICEF office in Serbia said that school "is not a place for violence of any kind".
 At the same time, the Serbian Patriarch Porfirije described it as a "catastrophe the likes of which had never happened to our people before".
 The Council of Ministers of Bosnia and Herzegovina declared 5 May a national day of mourning in the country following the shooting, while the Government of Montenegro declared 7 May a national day of mourning.

 At the press conference, Ružić said, "A cancerous, pernicious influence of Internet video games, so-called Western values, is evident".
 Opposition parties called for his resignation due to the statement, including the Youth Initiative for Human Rights and the Independent Union of Educators of Serbia, which announced that it would suspend work in all schools from 4 May.
 The Education Trade Union of Serbia announced that it would organise a general strike starting on 5 May and called on the government to "create conditions for a normal and safe life of children and employees in the education system".
 Former education minister Srđan Verbić expressed his opposition to the dismissal of Ružić but said that "it would be good for the whole situation if he offered his resignation as a personal act".
 In contrast, former education minister Mladen Šarčević said the shooting "primarily occurred due to the carelessness of the parents".
-By the end of the three-day national mourning, on 7 May, Ružić had resigned from the position.
+By the end of the three-day national mourning, on 7 May, Ružić had resigned from his position.

 On 4 May, KK Partizan wore the full black uniform in the EuroLeague Playoff Game 4 in Belgrade, honouring the victims of the shooting.
 After his team won the Croatian Volleyball League for the 2022–23 season, the head coach of Mladost Zagreb, Ratko Peris, dedicated the title to Dragan Kobiljski's daughter killed in the shooting.

 The Serbian Party Oathkeepers demanded an urgent session of the Education Committee at the National Assembly of Serbia, while the Movement for the Restoration of the Kingdom of Serbia called for "all reality shows that glorify violence" to be banned.
 The Mayor of Belgrade, Aleksandar Šapić, expressed his condolences, adding that the city government would "provide any kind of help the families need".